-Already thinking of Christmas in your Silhouette or Cricut craft business?
-If you start working your way through this list now, you won’t be so frazzled when the holiday season gets near.
-Here are concrete actions you can take right now to get your craft business ready for the Christmas season.
+It’s October and that means I can safely start talking about all things Christmas here on Cutting for Business!
+It also means that it is time to start working through this list, so you won’t be frazzled when the holiday season gets near.
+Today, I’m sharing concrete actions you can take today to get your craft business ready for the Christmas season.

 15 Ways to Get Your Craft Business Ready for the Holidays